autoloadnextpost/auto-load-next-post/readme.txt

 It does.
 Just make sure that you activate the plugin on the site you want it used on and then make sure the selectors match the theme that site is using.

+= Browser history is not recording posts loaded in Internet Explorer, why? =

+Only in IE 10 and up support the use of browser history manipulation.
+Try using a newer version of IE.

+= Can I disable for mobile users? =

+Yes you can.
+Go to the misc section of the settings page and enable "Disable for Mobile?" and save.

 == Screenshots ==

-1. Setup Wizard introduced since version 1.6
+1. Setup Wizard introduced in version 1.6
 2. Plugin Settings: Theme Selectors, here is where we define the elements Auto Load Next Post will look for.
-3. Plugin Settings: Misc Settings, here you can enable Google Analytics tracking, remove comments and set the JavaScript to load in the footer of your website instead should you need to.
+3. Plugin Settings: Templates, here we define where the directory for the theme's templates are located.
 4. Plugin Settings: Events, here you can support custom triggers or 3rd-party plugins to trigger their own once a post has loaded or when the visitor is entering a post.
+5. Plugin Settings: Misc Settings, here you can enable Google Analytics tracking, remove comments and set the JavaScript to load in the footer of your website instead should you need to.
-5. Theme Customizer: The same settings can be applied via the theme customizer.
+6. Theme Customizer: The same settings can be applied via the theme customizer.

 == Changelog ==